COURSE OVERVIEW

 • Theory and Ideology of the Cuban Revolution - MSc.
 Ariel Pierucci Pérez.

-University of Havana Courses for Fall 2024:
+University of Havana Courses for Spring 2025:

 Note: most likely only first year courses will be available as all other courses only start in mid-October